How to Walk with a Walker

 The second thing you need to know is where you're supposed to look.

 Instead of that, sometimes people say "stand up tall! stand up tall!"
 If you try and do that, and still still try to walk, you can't do it!
 Instead, you have to fix where you stand and look ahead.
 That's the key.
 Look ahead when you're walking.
-So let's review:

 1. Stand where with your feet they're supposed to go — between the back legs of the walker — with shoulders back and butt tucked in